Estong Ballesteros

 Ernesto "Estong" Ballesteros (born January 28, 1973, in Manila, Philippines) is a Filipino former professional basketball player in the Philippine Basketball Association (PBA).
 He was drafted fourth overall by Shell in 1997.
+He serves as a head coach for the Valenzuela City Darkhorse of the Maharlika Pilipinas Basketball League (MPBL).

 Player profile

 Ballesteros played for several teams during his earlier career.
 He played for Shell, Coca-Cola, and for the Barangay Ginebra Kings.
 He also played in the defunct MBA for the Pangasinan Presidents and Pampanga Dragons.
 He was a free agent in the 2005–06 and 2006–07 seasons, but he was signed by Welcoat in the 2007–08 PBA Philippine Cup in a two-year contract.